F) Exempt operations

 Goods subject to excise duty under suspension of excise duty.

 Goods coming from the customs territory of the Community.

-Goods covered by the Directive VAT (potatoes, olives, cocoa, tin, copper, etc.).
+Goods identified by the VAT Directive (potatoes, olives, cocoa, tin, copper, etc.).

 Goods destined for duty-free shops at ports and airports.